rsivilli/blog/_drafts/2022-01-01-new-year-new-thing.markdown

 - A high performance hosting.
 There will be a future post to cover migrating to a cloud service provider and talking about the performance improvements.
 Github pages is free for all public repos and is a good way to cut your teeth.

 ## Why a blog?
+That really depends on the person.
+Maybe you have a message to share, need a place to vent, or want to host click-bait in an effort to marginally increase revenue.

+For me, I started this blog because I wanted to document my learning and my knowledge for others that follow behind me.
+I have tremendously benefited from those that have taken the time to explain a technology or document a process and I feel like I am overdue to start contributing.

+Video blogs and streams certainly are more the fashion these days, but they lack some accessibility features that a written blog offer (live searches, on the fly translation, etc.).
+Considering much of this blog intends to include things like code snippets, written blogs also lend them selves to easy of use though the age old `ctrl+c`, `ctrl+v`.

 # Let's Start Building!